-Congressional deliberations about how to address the nation's long-term deficit include proposals for means testing Medicare - that is, requiring higher-income beneficiaries to pay more of Medicare's costs.
+Congressional deliberations about how to reduce federal Medicare spending, or how to pay for other priorities, include proposals for further means testing Medicare - that is, requiring higher-income beneficiaries to pay more of Medicare's costs.

 NATIONAL COMMITTEE POSITION

 - We oppose means testing in general, and we oppose the proposal that was made in Congress to require some Medicare beneficiaries to pay 100 percent of their Part B premium.

 - Additional means testing would undermine the social insurance nature of Medicare and ultimately raise costs for middle and lower-income seniors who depend on it.